 The cons I have with this cruise are that it obviously isn’t as luxurious and there will be more tourists or families on board so it’s not as exclusive or romantic if that’s what you’re looking for.
 You can book the lunch party cruise here, or opt for the sunset dinner cruise here instead.

 Tiki Boat Tours in St Petersburg

-This Tiki Boat Tour is another one of my favorite experiences I’ve had out on a boat tour in St Petersburg, I mean come on there are not many other places in the U.S. where you can ride around on a tiki boat, bring your own drinks, and jam out to your own playlist over Bluetooth!
+This Tiki Boat Tour is another one of my favorite types of experiences that I’ve had on a boat tour in St Petersburg, I mean come on there are not many other places in the U.S. where you can ride around on a tiki boat, bring your own drinks, and jam out to your own playlist over Bluetooth!

 There’s also another company, Cruisin’ Tikis, that holds up to 6 people and departs from downtown St Pete (the one I did) and cruises around the pier and gives great sights of the skyscraper, it was super beautiful at sunset!
 Our captain cruised to shallow water where we could wade if we wanted and also let us take turns steering.
 If you get lucky on your tour you can even see nurse sharks (harmless to humans)!

-The jet skis on this rental are brand new Sea Doo GTI’s that ride smooth and go really fast!
+The jet skis on this rental are brand-new Sea-Doo GTIs that ride smoothly and go really fast!
 They even have high-quality Bluetooth speakers!
 Honestly, going jet skiing is a perfect water activity to do when you’re short on time or want a bit of a thrill.
 I haven’t gone in a while and I miss it, maybe this is my sign to do it again soon!

 Ever heard of kiteboarding?
 Well, neither had I until recently and now it’s definitely got me intrigued!
 Kiteboarding or kitesurfing is an extreme sport where you essentially use the wind from a large kite to move the surfboard across the water.